arista-netdevops-community/arista_eos_automation_with_eAPI/README.md

 #### Configuring EOS devices using a file

-We will use the file [commands.txt](commands.txt) to create the list of commands to run.
+We will create a list of commands from the file [commands.txt](commands.txt).
+Then we will use eAPI to run these commands.

 ```
 >>> f = open("commands.txt", "r")
 >>> conf = f.read().splitlines()